tanujdhiman/IBM-Watson-Chatbot/README.md

 **Content Catalog :** This contains pre-made intents like greeting, ending, or bank etc.
 Just Click on this buttton and add to skills these intents.
 This made so easy for user.

+Hope you are getting a idea of how it is working.
+We can integrate it on Facebook, Slack etc.
+BY this tutorial, I will explain how to do this.
 CONTINUE......................